henriqueinonhe/promises-training/README.md

 npm run check graph/2.test.ts
 ```

-In this case we need to append `.test.ts` to the exercise's file otherwise it would also run for other graph exercises starting with `2`.
+In this case, we need to append `.test.ts` to the exercise's file otherwise it would also run for other graph exercises starting with `2`.

 We use [Vitest](https://vitest.dev/guide/) as the test runner, so all of its CLI options are available.

-## Rationale
+## Exercises

 Currently, there are three exercise categories: